ismagarcia/me/index.md

 ## Previous experience

 #### From June 2003 to March 2006	El Baúl S.A. – Grupo editorial el baúl
-Redesign and implementation  of a corporative application to the web management of adverts
+Redesign and implementation of online classified advertisement and community website.
 <a href="http://www.elbaul.es">elbaul.es</a>
 Web developer